 I believe that these negative things must not happen, it is not right when you have worked hard to put yourself in a better financial position, then suddenly you find yourself worse off.
 Because some government idiots have made this huge mistake.

-I believe that this mistakes must be fixed from the government, if they don't the people that have been hurt will vote them out of government.
+I believe that these mistakes must be fixed from the government, if they don't the people that have been hurt will vote them out of government.

-Well, somehow I have had my say, and I hope that it is clear enough what I have said.
-So, see you in my next article, when I have something else to say.
+Well, somehow, I have had my say, and I hope that it is clear enough what I have said.
+So, see you in my next article, which will be about, The Australian Social Security Must Be Equal.